M4RC3L05/SimpleRouter/README.md

     -   Files - Store the files sended
     -   Request - Store the request information
     -   Headers - Store de headers of the request
-    -   Method - Store the type of the method
     -   Server - Store server related information
     -   \* - Can set data to any property